 Design-build isn’t just easier—it’s better.
 It streamlines the commercial roofing process; you sign one contract and have one point of contact from start to end.
-With the designer and the contractor on the same team, solutions to your roofing problems are addressed quickly and without conflict.
-In fact, in comparison to the traditional design-bid-build delivery method, design-build speeds delivery by about 33.5 percent.
+With a single-source design-build team, solutions to your roofing problems are addressed quickly and without conflict.
+In fact, in comparison to the traditional design-bid-build delivery method, design-build speeds delivery by about 33.5%.

 At TEMA Roofing Services, our decades of experience give us the insight to understand that no roofing project is “standard.”
 Change can—and will—happen.
-By using the design-build method, we anticipate possible change-orders from the outset of design discussions, issuing one solid contract price to our clients.
+By using the design-build construction approach, we anticipate possible change-orders from the outset of design discussions, issuing one solid contract price to our clients.

-In addition, because only one contract is signed with the design-build method, you don’t have to involve outside architects or engineers (or worry about the fees and delays associated with their conceptual plans).
-This lengthens the process and increases the cost as they put their designs out to bid with document preparation, pre-bid meetings, contract selection, negotiation and so on.
+In addition, because there is a single contract with design-build firms, you don’t have to involve outside architects or engineers (or worry about the fees and delays associated with their conceptual plans).
+This lengthens the process and lessens cost savings as they put their designs out to bid with document preparation, pre-bid meetings, contract selection, negotiation and so on.

 Commercial Roofing Project Completion